Deltares-research/FloodsAndHealthTool/docs/overview.rst

 Why the Floods and Health Tool?
 --------------------------

-Floods can have significant effects on public health, which include direct injuries, destructed health infrastructures, mental health issues and the spread of water or vector-borne diseases.
+Floods can have significant effects on public health, which include direct injuries, destructed health infrastructures, mental health issues and the spread of water or vector-borne diseases through the floodwater.
 These consequences on human well-being can be assessed by incorporating health impacts into flood modelling to allow a comprehensive risk assessment by understanding potential hazards, vulnerabilities and exposures.
 This can be done by identifying high risk areas and exposure groups, as well as response strategies and interventions to reduce the risk of infection and disease transmission.

-The Floods and Health Tool aims to map out the flooded population and available vulnerability factors (age, sex) to identify risk areas during the flooding.
+The Floods and Health Tool aims to map out the flooded population and available vulnerability factors (such as age, sex, social status) to identify risk areas during the flooding.
 By using the Quantitative Microbial Risk Assessment (QMRA) approach, the tool forecasts the infection risk for persons affected by flooding for specific pathogens responsible for the outbreak of water-borne diseases.

 We have two goals: